Remembering the Original Batwoman

 Today’s Batwoman is Kate Kane, and her adventures, like her male counterpart’s, are very bleak affairs.
 I prefer to remember The Batwoman who smiled alongside Batman as she helped to keep Gotham City safe.

 Entertainment historian Fred Grandinetti has been writing about cartoons for decades in numerous magazines, newspapers, and websites.
 Grandinetti also produces the award-winning cable access series, Drawing with Fred, for Massachusetts cable-access television.
-For more: facebook.com/DrawingWithFred.
+Read more of his articles in Boomer or follow him on Facebook at facebook.com/DrawingWithFred.